huangzhengxiang/EdgeDeployment/README.md

 ## Edge Deployment
-This is a backup note for edge deployment
+This is a backup note for edge deployment.